314lipczuk/ODE_project_report/main.typ

   listing-index: (enabled: true),
 )

-= Abstract
+= Introduction

 The MAPK/ERK pathway serves a key role in determining fate of a cell from extracellular inputs.
 Different cell fates are linked to a dynamics of the final node in the cascade, `ERK` kinases.
 To understand how different dynamc patterns of their behavior arise, we attempt to mechanistically model the simplified version of this pathway using Ordinary Differential Equations.
 Using data from a fibroblast cell transfected with optoRTK constructs and stimulated with various patterns of light,